Skip to content

 Here’s an illustration to help you understand how tight hairstyles can affect your hair follicles.

-Traction alopecia can be categorised into short term or long term traction alopecia.
-If you have just started to notice hair loss from repeated hair tension styling then hair is likely to grow back if you stop styling your hair tightly.
-If you have styled your hair under tension for a years it is likely the hair loss you have is permanent.
-In such cases a hair transplant may be the best option to restore your hair.
+Traction alopecia can be categorised into short-term or long-term traction alopecia.
+If you have just started to notice hair loss from repeated hair tension styling, then hair is likely to grow back if you stop styling your hair tightly.
+If you have styled your hair under tension for years, the hair loss you have is likely permanent.
+In such cases, a hair transplant may be the best option to restore your hair.

 Who can develop traction alopecia?